daveyarwood/vim-alda/README.md

   If you use Vim and you're interested in contributing support for Vim, I would greatly appreciate it!

-* **This plugin currently only works with Alda 1.x.**

-  Alda 2 was released in June 2021, and its interface is a bit different.
-I plan to update vim-alda to work with Alda 2 in the near future.

 ## Features

 * Syntax highlighting and filetype detection.